A-Momin/noteshub/nts/notes_aws.md

 -   [Be A Better Dev: AWS DynamoDB Guides](https://www.youtube.com/playlist?list=PL9nWRykSBSFi5QD8ssI0W5odL9S0309E2)
 -   [AWS DynamoDB](https://www.youtube.com/playlist?list=PLJo-rJlep0EApPrKspmHybxvbZsXruhzR)
 -   [boto3.DynamoDB Dcos](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html)

+AWS DynamoDB is a fully managed **Key-Value Stores** NoSQL database service provided by Amazon Web Services (AWS).
+It is designed to handle large volumes of data with low latency and high performance, offering automatic scaling, high availability, and robust security features.
+DynamoDB is particularly well-suited for applications that require consistent, single-digit millisecond response times at any scale.

 -   **Key-Value Stores**: Key-Value Store is a type of NoSQL database that uses a simple key-value pair mechanism to store data.
 It is one of the most straightforward types of databases, where each unique key is associated with a value, which can be any type of data, from simple strings to complex objects like JSON, BLOBs, or serialized objects.